oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Default Values and Double Allocation

-The implementation is RECOMMENDED to initialize the Status List byte array with a default value and provide this as an initialization parameter to the Issuer.
+Implementations producing Status Lists are RECOMMENDED to initialize the Status List byte array with a default value and provide this as an initialization parameter to the Issuer.
 The Issuer is RECOMMENDED to use a default value that represents the most common value for its Referenced Tokens to avoid an update during issuance.

-The implementation is RECOMMENDED to prevent double allocation, i.e. re-using the same `uri` and `index` for mulitple Referenced Tokens.
+Implementations producing Status Lists are RECOMMENDED to prevent double allocation, i.e. re-using the same `uri` and `index` for multiple Referenced Tokens.
 The Issuer MUST prevent any unintended double allocation by using the Status List.

 ## Status List Size